Home Blood Sugar Test

 - Follow the instructions that came with your meter to get it ready.

-- Use the lancet device to stick the side of your fingertip with the lancet.
+- Stick the side of your fingertip with the lancet.
 Do not stick the tip of your finger.
 Some blood sugar meters use lancet devices that take the blood sample from other sites, such as the palm of the hand or the forearm.
 But the finger is usually the most accurate place to test blood sugar.

 - Put a drop of blood on the correct spot on the test strip.